protocol/w3dt-sudo/projects/filjs-audit/README.md

 # Lotus / Filecoin RPC and JavaScript Library Audit

-**2021-04**
+**2021-04/05** by Protocol Labs W3DT Team Sudo

 This report captures a condensed summary of a brief audit conducted of the current state of the JavaScript ecosystem surrounding Filecoin and the affordances provided to JavaScript developers via the Lotus RPC API.
+The audit was conducted to increase familiarity with the current Filecoin JavaScript ecosystem and to inform possible future work in this space to increase value for web3 developers building on Filecoin.

-Action items and recommendations can be found below labelled with:
+Action items and recommendations in this report can be identified by the following labels:

 * ***(TODO TASK)*** - A small task that is less than project-sized but recommended.
-* ***(POSSIBLE PROJECT)*** - A larger set of work that could be scoped into a project for Protocol Labs' w3dt or a Devgrant.
+* ***(POSSIBLE PROJECT)*** - A larger set of work that could be scoped into a project for Protocol Labs' W3DT or a Devgrant.
 * ***(NEEDS INVESTIGATION)*** - Further investigation work necessary or recommended.

 * [Lotus RPC API](#lotus-rpc-api)